J. Christopher Stevens

-John Christopher Stevens (April 18, 1960 – September 11, 2012) was an American career diplomat and lawyer who served as the U.S. Ambassador to Libya from May 22, 2012, to September 11, 2012.
-Stevens was killed when the U.S. Special Mission in Benghazi, Libya, was attacked by members of Ansar al-Sharia on September 11–12, 2012., making Stevens the eighth U.S. Ambassador to be killed while in office.
+John Christopher Stevens (April 18, 1960 – September 11, 2012) was an American career diplomat and lawyer who served as the U.S. ambassador to Libya from May 22, 2012, to September 11, 2012.
+Stevens was killed when the U.S. Special Mission in Benghazi, Libya, was attacked by members of Ansar al-Sharia on September 11–12, 2012., making Stevens the eighth and most recent U.S. ambassador to be killed while in office.

 Early life and education

 Stevens was born on April 18, 1960, in Grass Valley, California, the eldest of three siblings born to Jan S. Stevens, a California Assistant Attorney General, and his wife Mary J. Stevens (née Floris; born 1937), from a West Coast family of French, Swedish and Chinook ancestry.
 Stevens was raised in Northern California and had two younger siblings, Anne (born 1962) and Thomas (born 1965).

 Stevens' parents divorced in 1975, and both remarried.
 Stevens himself never married.
-His mother, a cellist, joined the Marin Symphony Orchestra (1969—2004), and in 1976 married Robert Commanday, a music critic with the San Francisco Chronicle.
+His mother, a cellist, joined the Marin Symphony Orchestra (1969–2004), and in 1976 married Robert Commanday, a music critic with the San Francisco Chronicle.

-Stevens was an AFS Intercultural Programs exchange student in Spain during summer of 1977, and graduated from Piedmont High School in 1978.
+Stevens was an AFS Intercultural Programs exchange student in Spain during the summer of 1977, and graduated from Piedmont High School in 1978.
 He earned BA degree in history in 1982 at the University of California, Berkeley, where he was a member of Alpha Tau Omega fraternity.
 From 1983 to 1985, he taught English as a Peace Corps volunteer in Morocco.
-He graduated with JD degree from University of California, Hastings College of Law in 1989, and received MS degree from the National War College of National Defense University in 2010.
+He graduated with a JD degree from University of California, Hastings College of Law in 1989, and received an MS degree from the National War College of National Defense University in 2010.